CB Financial Services (NASDAQ:CBFV) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of CB Financial Services (NASDAQ:CBFV – Get Rating) in a report published on Saturday morning.
-The brokerage issued a hold rating on the bank’s stock.
+Analysts at StockNews.com began coverage on shares of CB Financial Services (NASDAQ:CBFV – Get Rating) in a research report issued on Sunday.
+The firm set a “hold” rating on the bank’s stock.

-Separately, TheStreet raised shares of CB Financial Services from a c+ rating to a b rating in a research note on Friday, October 28th.

 About CB Financial Services